siobhan-saoirse/siobhan-saoirse/README.md

 - ⚡ **Fun fact:** kern3l is my wife and I love her so much.
 She is my big, beautiful fatty.

 ### ❓ Looking for Help
-I'm looking for guidance or collaborators with **TF2 gamemode development** and **implementing custom NPCs in TF2**.
+I'm looking for guidance or collaborators with **TF2 gamemode development** and **implementing HL2 NPCs in TF2**.
 If you have experience in SourcePawn or TF2 modding, feel free to reach out!

 ---